M. John Harrison: 1968–1975: New Worlds and The Centauri Device

 A number of Harrison's short stories of this early period remain uncollected, gathered neither in his first collection The Machine in Shaft Ten, nor in his later collections.

 The novel The Committed Men (1971) (dedicated to Michael Moorcock and his wife Hilary Bailey) is an archetypal British New-Wave vision of a crumbling future with obvious debts to the work of Michael Moorcock and J. G. Ballard.
 It is set in England after the apocalypse.
 Social organisation has collapsed, and the survivors, riddled with skin cancers, eke out a precarious scavenging existence in the ruins of the Great Society.
 A few bizarre communities try to maintain their structure in a chromium wilderness linked by crumbling motorways.
 But their rituals are meaningless clichés mouthed against the devastation.
 Only the roaming bands of hippie-style "situationalists" (presumably a reference to the then contemporaneous situationist group) have grasped that the old order, with its logic, its pseudo-liberalism and its immutable laws of cause and effect, has now been superseded.
 Among the mutants are a group of reptilian humans – alien, cancer-free but persecuted by the 'smoothskins'.
 When one of them is born of a human mother in Tinhouse, a group of humans sets off to deliver it to its own kind – a search of the committed men for the tribes of mutants.
 David Pringle called the novel "brief, bleak, derivative – but stylishly written."

-Harrison's first novel of the Viriconium sequence, The Pastel City was also published during 1971.
+Harrison's first novel of the Viriconium sequence, The Pastel City was also published in 1971.
 Harrison would continue adding to this series until 1984.
 During 1972, the story "Lamia Mutable" appeared in Harlan Ellison's anthology Again, Dangerous Visions; while this tale forms part of the Viriconium sequence, it has been omitted from omnibus editions of the Viriconium tales to date.

 During 1974 Harrison's third novel was published, the space opera The Centauri Device (described prior to its publication, by New Worlds magazine, as "a sort of hippie space opera in the baroque tradition of Alfred Bester and Charles Harness).
 An extract was published in New Worlds in advance of the novel's publication, with the title "The Wolf That Follows".
 The novel's protagonist, space tramp John Truck, is the last of the Centaurans, victims of a genocide.
 Rival groups need him to arm the most powerful weapon in the galaxy: the Centauri Device, which will respond only to the genetic code of a true Centauran.